Green Card Processing Time: Everything You Need to Know

 USCIS Nebraska and Texas Service Centers are primarily responsible for processing the I-140 petitions.
 The estimated time for processing can be found on the USCIS website.

 If you need help with obtaining a green card, you can post your legal need on UpCounsel’s marketplace.
 We work with the top 5 percent of lawyers to our site.
-Lawyers on UpCounsel come from prestigious law schools such as Harvard Law and Yale Law and work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from prestigious law schools such as Harvard Law and Yale Law and work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.